twystidceed/CDH-Arduino-Control/README.md

 Works with Most Atmega Arduino chipsets.

+You will need to add the library included to your arduino .
+This can be done in seconds with the Arduino IDE - once you unzip the downloaded code file. you will find the half duplex library is included .

 This code Requires you to maintain a connection and use the factory supplied display and control.
 DO NOT CUT THE CONNECTOR - only splice into the wire.

 This controller only works with the same 3 wire diesel heater digital control units as the Afterburner by Ray Jones . you can see compatability list here https://gitlab.com/mrjones.id.au/bluetoothheater/-/wikis/home#compatibility